 Background: A Sheffield care home operator, Palms Row Healthcare, was fined £15,000 and ordered to pay £14,472 in costs for neglecting to properly manage the use of cleaning fluids which led to an 80-year-old resident’s death.

-What Happened: The resident, who was frail, blind and suffering from dementia, had inadvertently drank toilet cleaner which was left unattended in his room for several hours by the staff.
+What Happened: The resident, who was frail, blind and suffering from dementia, had inadvertently drunk toilet cleaner which was left unattended in his room for several hours by the staff.
 The HSE prosecuted the care home operator for its inadequate system of controlling dangerous chemicals, its inability to prevent access to areas of risk and for lacking procedures to account for cleaning products.

 Lack of Manual Handling Training Causes Resident’s Death